 Ⅰ. What is vacuum die casting?

-Vacuum die casting can be considered as an upgraded version of traditional pressure die casting.
+Also as a China stainless steel casting company, we acknowledge that vacuum die casting can be considered as an upgraded version of traditional pressure die casting.
 It is a high-pressure die-casting that removes the air in the mold cavity with the assistance of a vacuum pump.
-This is why the process is also known as vacuum assisted high pressure die casting.
+This is why the process is also known as vacuum-assisted high-pressure die casting.
 Vacuum die casting is mainly used to reduce some casting defects caused by air entrainment in parts.
 Vacuum die casting helps manufacturers overcome many of the problems associated with traditional die casting.
-So why do we choose vacuum die casting?
+So why do we choose vacuum to die casting?

 Ⅱ. Reasons for choosing vacuum die casting

 Different from other types of castings like silica sol casting, vacuum die casting has the following features: